sheha919/Coding-Dojo-Project1/README.md

 ![image](https://user-images.githubusercontent.com/50593017/194176046-46d7a187-0ec4-41cb-a2bc-a9a31eb5e238.png)

-This histrogram tells the distribution of market retail prices for products available in all outlets.
+Below histrogram tells the distribution of market retail prices for products available in all outlets.
+The items appproximately above 200 MRP is lower comparative to MRP below 200.
+The maximum number of items are in between ~ 120 and ~ 130 MRP

 ![image](https://user-images.githubusercontent.com/50593017/194176065-a71e04d2-6ccb-40d7-b88c-8904c01e15e7.png)

 The following histrogram shows the distribution of total sales for each product in a particular outlet.
-According to the diagram, the low priced products tend to have more demand comaprative to the procducts with high prices.
+Since it is a right skewed distribution, the low priced products tend to have more demand comaprative to the procducts with high prices.

 ![image](https://user-images.githubusercontent.com/50593017/194176077-23bf57be-ee91-45e8-b351-73aec1633ddd.png)